fauresystems/tinkerer-helpers/python-venv-windows.md

 ## To create a new *venv* in your project folder
-Please note that Room 2.0 plugins are provided with their own *venv* created with this method.
+Please note that **Room** plugins are recommended to run in their own *venv* created with this method.

 ### 1) Create *venv*
 ```bash